-Root Canal Cost: How Much and How To Pay for It
+Root Canal Cost: How Much and How to Pay for It

 By Jamie Cattanach.
-May 24, 2024 · 6 minute read
+March 05, 2026 · 7 minute read

 This content may include information about products, features, and/or services that SoFi does not provide and is intended to be educational in nature.

-Root Canal Cost: How Much and How To Pay for It
+Root Canal Cost: How Much and How to Pay for It

-Having to get a root canal is already painful enough — but then comes the prospect of paying for it.
+Having to get a root canal is painful enough — but then comes the prospect of paying for it.

 What Is a Root Canal Treatment?